Abigail Adams: Most Notable Accomplishments

 She first met her future husband John Adams at the age of 16.
 Her older sister’s fiancé had invited the young Massachusetts lawyer Adams to dinner.
 Interestingly John Adams did not make such a good impression on Abigail’s mother, who stated that Adams lacked some bit of polished manners.
 Regardless Abigail and John Adams went ahead with their relationship and eventually got married on October 25, 1764.
 Her father was the one who presided over the ceremony which was held at Weymouth.

 Abigail Adams died in 1818 aged 73.
 She died of typhoid fever.
 She was survived by her husband John Adams and her two of her children – Thomas Boylston Adams and John Quincy Adams.
 She was buried at the United First Parish Church.
-When her husband John Adams died aged 90, he was laid next to her.
+Her husband John Adams, who died in 1826 aged 90, was laid next to her.

 Abigail Adams’s children and family tree